WalrusChild/Terraria/README.md

 You can use them by adding the \*.cs files to the Plugins folder.

 # About
-I am just here to have fun.
+I am just here to have fun and share my experimentation/creation with people.

 Since January 2018.